In this article, E-commerce Copywriter, Charlotte Ferris shares a breakdown of what brand messaging is and how each element can help your business.

 To connect with Charlotte, find her on Instagram @medialuxe_ or in the Small and Mighty Co.
 Facebook Community.
 If you’d like to work with Charlotte on defining and articulating your brand messaging, visit her website here for details.

-Since launching Medialuxe in 2017, Charlotte has been elevating brands one word at a time ever since, making it her mission to share the stories that make brands meaningful, right through from concept to creation.
+Charlotte launched Medialuxe in 2017 and has been helping brands say all the right words in all the right places ever since, making it her mission to curate and share the stories that really captivate customers, right through from concept to creation.